UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/content_part3.rst

 Why would you possibly want to know \ *when* a log message was generated?
-One reason is that you might want to time how long it takes your code to get to a particular log message.
+One reason is that you might want to time how long it takes for your code to get to a particular log message.
 But the real usefulness of knowing \ *when* a log message was generated will come in the next
 session: we'll be saving log messages to files instead of printing them at the console.
 When you open up a saved log file, you might not even